How Optimal is Greedy Decoding for Extractive Question Answering?: Results

 \paragraph{Exactness} We measure exactness as the percentage of examples for which greedy decoding produces the same output produced by exact-extract.

 Table~\ref{tab:copy_bias_match_exact_extract} shows that there is a significant increase in the two algorithms' agreement rate as we introduce training examples.
 However, unlike extractiveness, exactness does not reach nearly 100\%.
 One possible explanation is that greedy decoding sometimes generates longer, yet just as correct, sequences in practice (i.e. greedy outputs "the IRA" while exact-extract outputs "IRA").
+This is supported by our finding in Appendix~\ref{sec:greedy_errors}, where we show the model sometimes produces correct answers that differ from the ones annotated.